Music festival in Erie County brings big names to town

 The Flaming Lips is an American psychedelic rock band that formed in Oklahoma City, Oklahoma.
 They have been nominated for several Grammy Awards.

 Portugal.
-The Man is an American rock band that formed in Wasilla, Alaska and are currently based in Portland, Oregon.
+The Man is an American rock band that formed in Wasilla, Alaska, and is currently based in Portland, Oregon.
 They have also been nominated for many music awards.

 There are a variety of passes that can be purchased for the festival ranging from VIP passes to Parking and RV passes.
-For ticket information go to https://borderlandfestival.frontgatetickets.com/.
+Ticket information can be found on their website.

 Parking is $20 per vehicle at the Polo Fields right next to the festival entrance.

 There will be local artisans, food, and craft beverages available.
-For more information and questions, visit https://borderlandfestival.com/faq.
+More information and questions can be found here.